wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-ediscovery/includes/manage.md

 The person who enables Attorney-Client Privilege Detection in your tenant must be assigned to the eDiscovery Administrator role in your organization.

 ### Permissions to set up compliance boundaries
-To run the compliance security filter cmdlets, you must be a member of the Organization Management role group in the Security & Compliance Center.
-For more information, see [Permissions in the Security & Compliance Center](/microsoft-365/security/office-365-security/permissions-in-the-security-and-compliance-center?azure-portal=true).
-You also must connect Windows PowerShell to both the Security & Compliance Center and to your Exchange Online organization to use the compliance security filter cmdlets.
+To run the compliance security filter cmdlets, you must be a member of the Organization Management role group in the Microsoft 365 Defender portal.
+For more information, see [Permissions in the Microsoft 365 Defender portal](/microsoft-365/security/office-365-security/permissions-in-the-security-and-compliance-center?azure-portal=true).
+You also must connect Windows PowerShell to both the Microsoft 365 Defender portal and to your Exchange Online organization to use the compliance security filter cmdlets.
 This is necessary because these cmdlets require access to mailbox properties, which is why you have to connect to Exchange Online.

 ### Licensing
 Microsoft 365 E3 only provide the rights for a user to benefit from core eDiscovery features as illustrated in the table below.